playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-css/index.md

 ## Functions

 Nesting of variables inside functions is commonplace in CSS.
-You'll often see the calc() function being used a lot.
+You'll often see the `calc()` function being used a lot.

-A good example of a calc function being used to automate a layout is as follows:
+A good example of a `calc()` function being used to automate a layout is as follows:

 > You have a row of avatars.
-The spec states that they are 40px tall and wide, with a margin of -20px, causing them to overlap.
+The spec states that they are **40px** tall and wide, with a margin of **-20px**, causing them to overlap.
 > The avatars can change size, and the row must maintain its look when scaled up or down.

 **We start with this:**